 Responsible Care (RC) Activities

-At Nissan Chemical, we are fully aware of the fact that biodiversity serves as an important foundation for sustainable society in the future.
+Based on the damage done to biodiversity in Japan and overseas due to changes in socio-economic activity, we are more aware of the importance of biodiversity for the creation of a sustainable society.
 As a member of international society, we intend to promote activities that contribute to biodiversity conservation by sharing roles and responsibilities with all the people and working together with them.
-For this purpose, we have established the “Nissan Chemical Biodiversity Action Guidelines”.
+For this purpose, we have established the "Nissan Chemical Biodiversity Action Guidelines".

 In addition, in October 2015, we participated in the Japan Business and Biodiversity Partnership to promote our initiatives for biodiversity.